 • Clinical Signs

-• Necropsy - look for erosive lesions in the gastrointestinal tract and identification of beetles in the crop.
+• Necropsy findings, including gastrointestinal irritation and identification of beetle remains in crop.

 Reported Cases